 It was into this paradigm of mass vaccination of the whole world, that Foege stepped when he joined the effort.

 In 1965, Foege went to Eastern Nigeria to be a missionary doctor at a Lutheran clinic with his wife, Paula, and their small son, David.
 They initially lived in a typical African village in a mud hut without running water or electricity, with the goal to learn Yala - an unwritten tonal language of the region.
 It was a most friendly village.
 The village held that one's living room was open to the public, so the Foeges had many visitors.
 The next year the United Nations planned a smallpox eradication campaign, and Foege was recruited to join the effort.
 Foege began working weekdays in Enugu, Nigeria, with the local government, planning a campaign to vaccinate everyone in Eastern Nigeria.
 At the time, mass vaccination of virtually 100% of the population was thought to be the only way to eradicate smallpox.
 On weekends Foege returned to the missionary clinic to work.

 On December 4, 1966, Foege received a radio call from another missionary, saying he suspected a man in the small village of Ovirpua had smallpox.
 Foege investigated with colleagues and was confronted with a smallpox outbreak.
 Adequate supplies of vaccine were not yet available, so Foege and his colleagues vaccinated in rings around the outbreak, and in three villages they thought it might spread to due to family connections, and a regional marketplace where locals gathered.
 Their plan worked.
 There were a total of only 35 cases of smallpox in the region and then the disease died out.
-The riveting story of Foege's experiences in Africa is told in the book Scientists Greater Than Einstein: The Biggest Life Savers of the Twentieth Century (for sale in our store).
+This was the birth of Foege's Surveillance and Containment Strategy that was later used worldwide to rid the world of smallpox.

 Surveillance and Containment in Colossal India